Migraine and Its Phases! Effects of Medical Cannabis on Migraine

 What Are the Risks?

-Consumption of Medical Marijuana for the long term might leave some other effects and make you feel sleepy or dizzy.
+Consumption of Medical Marijuana for the long term might leave some other effects and make you feel sleepy or dizzy, also known as Biphasic Effects.
+Let’s take an example when someone inhales a limited quantity of medical cannabis.
+It can effectively treat health issues like migraine, anxiety, and more.
+But if the same person has a large amount of marijuana simultaneously, the biphasic effects can be elevated.
+It can boost anxiety and other issues as well as make the person paranoid and feel uneasy.
 Treatment with medical marijuana requires the appropriate dosage with the recommendation of a licensed medical professional.

 The use of Medical Marijuana is not legalized at every location.
 The illegal use of Medical Marijuana may put you in some legal issues and even imprisonment.
 To stay secured under the legal laws and protection given by the state of the federal legislature.
 Medical Marijuana Card is a legal identification card valid within the particular state-legislature that allows the person to possess and consume medical marijuana for treating health conditions.
 It gives the legal permissions to the patient to acquire Medical Marijuana with a recommendation from a legitimate health professional.